 I have a friend who thinks he may have testicular cancer.
 I am the only person who knows.
-He is really embarrased about it and refuses to tell anyone else.
+He is really embarrassed about it and refuses to tell anyone else.
 But I think his main problem is that he's afraid of what would happen next if it turns out that he did.
-I'll often tell him that its not that embarrassing and he can tell his parents, but since I'm a girl, I just dont understand.
+I'll often tell him that it's not that embarrassing and he can tell his parents, but since I'm a girl, I just don't understand.

-I have tried absolutly everything to make him tell someone, anyone really.
-But he wont.
+I have tried absolutely everything to make him tell someone, anyone really.
+But he won't.
 I am truly scared for him and have no idea what I would do without him.
 What should I do?
-Thanks for taking the time to read this, I really arppreciate it and could really use the help.
-E
+Thanks for taking the time to read this, I really appreciate it and could really use the help.

 First of all, kudos to you for being a supportive and approachable friend.
-The thought of a friend’s potentially serious illness must indeed be difficult and painful for you, and it is great that you are hanging in there and trying to help him out.
-It may be helpful for your friend to know that testicular cancer is one of the most treatable cancers out there if caught early.
-It may also be helpful for him to know that testicular cancer is the single most common form of cancer affecting males in the U.S. ages 15-34.
-So while he may be embarrassed about it, he is certainly not alone.
-Testicular cancer:
+The thought of a friend’s potential illness must be difficult and painful for you, and it's great that you're hanging in there and trying to help him out.

 So what’s the best thing for you to do?
-If maintaining his trust is important to you, it may be best to continue to gently remind him that you are thinking about him and worried about his well being.
-The words you used in your question were powerful — that you care about him and you are afraid of losing him.
-If you haven’t already, consider telling him this and reminding him that there are likely others in his life who feel the same way.
+If maintaining his trust is valuable to you, it may be best to continue to gently remind him that you're thinking about him and his well-being.
+The words you used in your question were powerful — that you care about him and you want him to be healthy.
+If you haven’t already, you may consider telling him this and reminding him that there are likely others in his life who feel the same way.
 Telling him how his actions (or inactions in this case) are impacting you may be a good communication strategy.
-In doing this, you are not telling him what to do; instead, you are simply communicating how it makes you feel.
+In doing this, you aren't telling him what to do; instead, you're simply communicating how it makes you feel.
 While you don’t want to bombard him, checking in about it regularly may be helpful in reminding him that you care and are concerned.
 Trust yourself to know how often and in what settings to bring it up.